Malcolmnixon/godot-xr-tools-experiments/addons/godot-xr-tools-experiments/functions/README.md

 # Godot XR Tools Functions
-This folder contains a numer of functions that work with the various AR and XR interfaces for the Godot game engine.
+This folder contains a number of functions that work with the various AR and XR interfaces for the Godot game engine.

+## Function_FadeArea
+This function is a fade contributor that works with the Fader asset to obscure the players view based on fade regions.

+The following three properties control area fading:
+- obscure_rate - The rate at which the fader obscures the view.
+Full obscuring occurs in 1/obscure_rate seconds.
+- reveal_rate - The rate at which the fader reveals the view.
+Full reveal occurs in 1/reveal_rate seconds.
+- default_fade - The fade level to use when the player is not in a fade area
+- fade_area_layers - Layer to check for fade areas

 ## Function_FadeCollision
 This function is a fade contributor that works with the Fader asset to obscure the players view if their head gets too close to a collider.